0xsequence/sequence-unity/README.md

 The integration with our [Indexer API](https://docs.sequence.xyz/api/indexer/overview).
 Used to quickly index/read on-chain data.

-### SequenceIntegrations

-Houses code integrating with third-party service providers like [Transak](https://transak.com/).

 ### SequenceMarketplace

-The integration with our Marketplace API v2.
+The integration with our Marketplace API v2 and Swap API.
 Used to enable secondary marketplace sales of ERC721/1155s.

+### SequencePay

+Our implementation of the Pay product line - supporting credit card based fund onboarding and collectible checkout for both primary and secondary sales.
+Integrations of payment service providers like Transak and Sardine.

 ### SequenceRelayer